-Dr. Aziz moved from Egypt in 1997 after two years of residency in Cairo in the field of neurology and psychiatry at Ain Shams University.
+Dr. Aziz moved from Egypt after two years of residency in Cairo in the field of neurology and psychiatry at Ain Shams University.
 He joined New York University/Manhattan Psychiatric Center performing clinical research.
 He finished his residency training in psychiatry at the University of Michigan-Ann Arbor.
 During his residency training, Dr. Aziz also pursued and attained a Master’s degree in Clinical Research Design and Statistical Analysis (CRDSA) from the University of Michigan, School of Public Health.
-In 2001, Dr. Aziz joined the University of Cincinnati (UC) as an assistant professor in Psychiatry.
-As a teaching faculty at the UC, he taught medical student and psychiatry residents and fellows series of Cognitive Behavioral Therapy (CBT) application in many psychiatric disorders.
-Also, he helped developing the curriculum for Psychiatry Nurse Practitioners and was a mentor for many of them during their pursuing their psychiatric certifications.
+As an assistant professor in Psychiatry at the University of Cincinnati (UC), he taught medical students, psychiatry residents, and fellows a series of Cognitive Behavioral Therapy (CBT) applications in many psychiatric disorders.
+Also, he helped develop the curriculum for Psychiatry Nurse Practitioners and was a mentor for many of them during the pursuit of their psychiatric certifications.
 Dr. Aziz served as the Medical Director of the Traumatic and Stress Disorder Program at the Cincinnati VAMC.
 Dr. Aziz played an important role in developing the group Therapy manuals for the residential treatment program and conducted research in the area of Tele-psychiatry and psychometric scales development on the area of trauma and stress disorder.
-Dr. Aziz is currently working as the Chief Clinical Officer for Warren and Clinton Counties MHSB.

 CEO, Professional Psychiatric Services, PPS